CZF does not have the Existence Property: The Model

 Then we see that

-\paragraph{Infinity} We note that the $\overline{\omega}$ given in section \ref{vaint} is injectively presented, and since no other sets need to be constructed in the proof of infinity, this means we can use the same proof as usual here (see eg \cite{rathjen06}).
+\paragraph{Infinity} We note that the $\overline{\omega}$ given in section \ref{vaint} is functional, and since no other sets need to be constructed in the proof of infinity, this means we can use the same proof as usual here (see eg \cite{rathjen06}).

 \paragraph{$\in$-Induction} The same proof as for $\vg{\pcaa}$ still holds here.